DecTrain: Deciding When to Train a Monocular Depth DNN Online: Related Work

-Performing online training at all timesteps onboard the robot can be cost-prohibitive.
-We use strategies from active learning that study how to select the most useful subset of images to label.
-The traditional active learning problem set-up is as follows: given a DNN that has been trained on a dataset $\nu$, the active learning algorithm selects a subset of images $\nu_{\text{new\_labels}}$ from an unlabeled dataset to be labeled.
-This subset is chosen to maximize accuracy after retraining the DNN on $\nu \cup \nu_{\text{new\_labels}}$~\cite{settles2009active}.
-While the motivation in the past for active learning has been reducing labeling effort, our motivation is to reduce training effort.
-The majority of research focus has been on the offline pool-based scenario, where the entire unlabeled dataset is accessible when making a decision, the ground-truth labels are accessible via an oracle, and the DNN can be retrained on $\nu \cup \nu_{\text{labeled}}$ ~\cite{settles2009active, gal2017deep,siddiqui2020viewal}.
-Work on scenarios where images are revealed sequentially still assumes ground-truth labels are available unlike in the online setting in this work~\cite{narr2016stream}.
-Determining whether to select a piece of data to label in prior works has been based on uncertainty~\cite{settles2009active, gal2017deep}, diversity~\cite{sener2018active}, and hybrid combinations of both~\cite{yang2015multi}.
-In this work, we incorporate DNN uncertainty as well as strategies that can estimate the ability of the self-supervised loss to improve the accuracy of the DNN.
+Previous work to save computation in the offline training setting used a linearized model of training dynamics to cut-off training early~\cite{zancato2020predicting}.
+In contrast, in the online setting, training dynamics are not easy to model, motivating a data-driven approach.
+Selecting an informative subset of samples has also been studied in the active learning community.
+Given a DNN that has been trained on a dataset $\nu$, the traditional active learning set-up is to select a subset of data $\nu_{\text{new\_labels}}$ from an unlabeled dataset to be labeled that will maximize accuracy after retraining the DNN on $\nu \cup \nu_{\text{new\_labels}}$~\cite{settles2009active}.
+Unlike previous works, our motivation is to reduce training effort instead of reducing labeling effort.
+The majority of research focus has been on the offline pool-based scenario, where the entire unlabeled dataset is accessible when making a decision, the ground-truth labels are available, and the DNN can be retrained on $\nu \cup \nu_{\text{labeled}}$ ~\cite{settles2009active} for tasks ranging from image classification~\cite{gal2017deep} to semantic segmentation~\cite{siddiqui2020viewal}.
+Work where data is revealed sequentially still assumes ground-truth labels are available which is not the case in an online setting~\cite{narr2016stream}.
+Determining whether to select a piece of data to label in prior works has been based on uncertainty~\cite{gal2017deep}, diversity~\cite{sener2018active}, and hybrid combinations of both~\cite{yang2015multi}.
+In this work, we incorporate DNN uncertainty and other relevant variables to make a decision.